tokee/panoscripts/README.md

 * Images are connected to their neighbours
 * Images are not connected to other images that they should not be connected to
 * Horizontal and vertical lines does not differ from the mean by more than X percent

+Note: This script is not fully implemented yet!